-Drake Finally Makes It, Is Given Key to Toronto
+Drake Finally Makes it, Is Given Key to Toronto

 According to the mayor’s director of communications, Amanda Galbraith, talks to award the key to Drake had been ongoing for some time, and the two finally met on February 3 to finalize the deal.

-The key will be given to the rapper just prior to tomorrow’s NBA All-Star Celebrity Game, at center court, at 6 PM.
-Galbraith could not comment on whether the timing—6 PM in the 6ix—had any significance, nor could she confirm whether Drake would be performing.
+The key will be given to the rapper just prior to tomorrow’s NBA All-Star Celebrity Game, at centre court, at 18:00.
+Galbraith could not comment on whether the timing—18:00 in the 6ix—had any significance, nor could she confirm whether Drake would be performing.

 The announcement comes on the heels of Drake’s most recent release, “Summer Sixteen,” the first single to his much anticipated Views From The 6 album.
 In the song, Drake references the possibility of being given the key to the city, adding that he might end up just giving it to his long-time mentor and friend Lil’ Wayne.